riaken/riaken-core/README.md

 * Simple.
 The code base is built to remain as straightforward as possible.
 Rather than complex mutex locks, sessions are simply passed around over a channel.
 This allows sessions to remain stateful, and not conflict with things such as background connectivity checks.
 * Extendable.  riaken-core is the least common demoninator.
 It is meant to be extended by projects like riaken-struct which add new behavior, such as the ability to convert high level struct data to/from JSON.
 * Speed.
 The current driver clocks at roughly 1800 ops/sec on a single 3.4 GHz Intel Core i7 iMac with 16gb of memory running 5 default Riak instances.
-This should clearly scale higher against a real server cluster.
+This should scale much higher against a real server cluster.

 ## Usage